Does your Australian company need to hold directors meetings to pass resolutions?

-You are likely juggling many important tasks as a business owner, so, you may be wondering if you may avoid meetings such as meetings to pass resolutions.
+You are likely juggling many important tasks as a business owner, so, you may be wondering if you can avoid some meetings like meetings to pass resolutions.

 The Corporations Act 2001 (Cth) regulates companies in Australia, and we are going to cover what it says.